Parking

 Restricted on-street parking

 There are a number of different types of parking restrictions that may be introduced to regulate street parking in areas.
-These include:

-• Time-restricted parking, for example, two, three, four or five hour parking restrictions
+• Time-restricted parking, for example, two-, three-, four- or five-hour parking restrictions

 • Permit parking